hellohaptik/docs_haptik/docs/bot-builder/basic/testing-bot.md

 2. Case-sensitive

-This search functionality is really useful in complex bots with multiple nods and 50+ user says.
-Especially, while debugging and when you want to go back and change/modify something on the bot.
+This search functionality is really useful in complex bots with multiple nodes and 50+ user says.
+Especially, while debugging to go back and change/modify something on the bot.